Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 2. Check the confirmation transaction you want to execute, see [Check confirmation transaction](#check-confirmation-transaction).

 3. Select the confirmation transaction you want to execute by clicking the checkbox on the left.
+If desired, you can select several transactions at once.
 The editing toolbar is displayed.

 4. Click the [EXECUTE] button.